Swahili Culture – History, Arts, Crafts, Music, Literature & More

 According to Graham Connah, Swahili culture is mercantile, urban, Islamic and literate.
 The culture is a result of Africa’s Great Lakes area’s history.
 Just like the language, Swahili culture has Bantu origin with some foreign influences.

-Ancient sites on the Swahili coast symbolize a cultural heritage with various native traditions dating back to the 9th century.
-This evolved into the contemporary Swahili culture.
 Today, about 173 recognized settlements flourished on the Swahili coast, including neighbouring Islands from the 9th to the 17th centuries, including Malindi, Kilwa, Comoros, Gedi, Zanzibar and Pate.

-The latest excavations at those coastal sites were to research the presence of Islam in East Africa (EA) and the growth of the Swahili culture.
-Nevertheless, Swahili’s identity, the related people, and the development of the culture on the Swahili coast have been disputed historically and today.
+Nevertheless, Swahili’s identity, the related people, and the development of the Swahili coast culture have been disputed historically and today.

 Ancient use of coral for construction by the Swahili, who relied on stones to construct tombs and mosques, has been related to the rise of using coral stone in construction by the 14th century on the coast for buildings attributed with the significant importance.
 On the contrary, there have been reports that Persian and Arab colonists founded the sites.
 This is another facet of the Swahili culture.